kristianmandrup/puppeteer-browser-agent/README.md

 - `EnterDataAction` to enter data into form fields and (optionally) submit the form
 - `TakeScreenshotAction` to take a screenshot of the page or starting from a specific element of interest
 - `SearchAction` searches for search results using a search engine of choice
+- `FindCodeAction` finds code blocks with headers and descriptive text

-These actions have been ported directly from GPT-puppeteer for now, but can be refined further as needed.
-Some actions may currently be incomplete but should include the required infrastructure.
+Many of these actions have been ported directly from GPT-puppeteer for now, but can be refined further as needed.
+Some actions may currently be incomplete but should include most of the required infrastructure.

 A number of actions are left as placeholders and have yet to be implemented